Chickmagalur through my eyes

 Hello buddies,

-First place to explore in this place is the very famous landmark Mullayanagiri peak Mullayanagiri is the highest peak in karnataka.
+First place to explore in this place is the very famous landmark Mullayanagiri peak, Mullayanagiri is the highest peak in karnataka.
 Its in the western ghats of this taluk.
 With a height of 1,925 metres, it is also the 23rd highest peak in western ghats.

-I decided to take off the rest of the day to soak in this climate and take in everything before i leave so booked my stay in commue18 a communal resort in between the coffee land this resort is little away from the town, I got to interact with the people over there and watch the sunset.
+I decided to take the rest of the day off to soak in this climate and take in everything before I leave so booked my stay in commue18 a communal resort in between the coffee land this resort is little away from the town, I got to interact with the people over there and watch the sunset.

 I don't know about Coorg but this is the real gem!

-Until next time
+Until next time.

 Comments